 The Internal Market Monitor will receive information that will identify Forward Reserve Resources, the Forward Reserve Threshold Price, and the assigned Forward Reserve Obligation.
 Prior to mitigation of Supply Offers or Demand Bids associated with a Forward Reserve Resource, the Internal Market Monitor shall consult with the Market Participant in accordance with Section III.A.3 of this Appendix A. The Internal Market Monitor and the Market Participant shall consider the impact on meeting any Forward Reserve Obligations in those consultations.
 If mitigation is imposed, any mitigated offers shall be used in the calculation of qualifying megawatts under Section III.9.6.4 of Market Rule 1.

-III.A.13.5.
-Imposition of Sanctions.

-Appendix B of Market Rule 1 sets forth the procedures and standards under which sanctions may be imposed for certain violations of Market Participants’ obligations under the ISO New England Filed Documents and other ISO New England System Rules.
-The Internal Market Monitor shall administer Appendix B in accordance with the provisions thereof.

 III.A.14.
 Treatment of Supply Offers for Resources Subject to a Cost-of-Service Agreement.